dmcgits/dmcgits.github.io/mds/ISE102/week4_notes_wip.md

 As our games gain features, even flowcharts get detailed.

-> **No one expects you to understand a program/flow like this at a glance.** Or to write one from start to finish in a straight line..
+> **No one expects you to understand a program/flow like this at a glance,** or to write one from start to finish in a straight line.

 ![involved](assets/week4/flow_involved.png)